 Click on a form title to learn more about the policies and procedures for using the form and to download a PDF copy for printing.
-All forms are also available in the Office of International and Multicultural Student Services.
-Please feel free to contact your Coordinator of International Student Services if you have any questions.
+All forms are also available in your PDSO's office.
+Please feel free to contact the PDSO if you have any questions.

 Reduced course loads (RCL) must be requested by the student, recommended by the Faculty Advisor, and approved by the Coordinator of International Student Services.
 Please note: there are only three circumstances for which you may request a RCL, some of which require official documentation in addition to the form below.

-Please see the Coordinator of International Student Services if you have any questions.
+Please see the PDSO if you have any questions.

 Curricular Practical Training at Eureka College includes internships and other required practica that are a required part of your degree curriculum.
 Only F-1 students are eligible for CPT, as you must be enrolled for an entire academic year before you are eligible to apply for CPT.